The Honorable Henry A.

 to make informed choices on important issues in U.S.-China relations,

-rights and trade.
-By facilitating exchanges and discussions between
+property rights and trade.
+By facilitating exchanges and discussions

-and among American and Chinese policy makers, academics and other specialists,
+between and among American and Chinese policy makers, academics and

-the foundation can contribute to increased understanding between the
+other specialists, the foundation can contribute to increased understanding

-two countries and a consensus-building dialogue on how best to approach
+between the two countries and a consensus-building dialogue on how

 Secretary Franklin served as the 29th U.S. Secretary of Commerce and